garden-rs/garden/doc/src/commands.md

 not referenced by the garden file.

 This command is intended to cleanup a garden-managed directory.
-Its intended usage is to delete repositories that were created (eg. via `garden grow`) and have since been removed from your version-controlled garden configuration.
+Its intended usage is to delete repositories that were created (e.g. via `garden grow`) and have since been removed from your version-controlled garden configuration.

 **Warning**: `garden prune` is a dangerous command and must be run with care.